chisophugis/klang/README.md

 ### Compile How-To:

 ```
 Fetch all branches as shown above first.
+And then
-$ cd klang/autoconf
+$ cd autoconf
 $ ./AutoRegen.sh
 ```